paulooferrini/pauloferrini.github.io/README.md

 # Training

 The LoRA was trained on Stable Diffusion 1.5 using the curated dataset described above.
+The primary objective was not to reproduce individual artworks, but to capture the overall artistic language shared across the dataset.

-During development, validation images were generated repeatedly using a fixed prompt together with both fixed and varying random seeds.
-This made it possible to compare the evolution of the learned style throughout training and to evaluate how consistently the LoRA transferred stylistic features across different generations.
+Throughout development, validation images were generated repeatedly using identical prompts and fixed random seeds.
+Additional generations with varying seeds were used to evaluate how consistently the learned style transferred across different subjects.

-The focus of the training process was not to reproduce individual artworks but to learn the underlying artistic style.
-Particular attention was given to preserving facial structure, material appearance and the characteristic visual atmosphere present throughout the dataset.
+Rather than relying exclusively on quantitative metrics, the training process was primarily evaluated through visual comparison.
+This made it possible to monitor the evolution of the learned style and identify when the LoRA began to consistently reproduce the characteristic appearance of my artwork.

+*Trigger Phrase : style of pauloferrini
 ---

 # LoRA Strength